 9. Faux Window Awning

 Two tension rods spaced slightly apart will give you a faux awning look for over a window!
-Click here for the simple tutorial.
+Check out this simple tutorial.

 10. Hanging Mugs